 He lives in Kiel and in Berlin, and is a member of Hertha BSC.

 Since 2014: Head of Forecasting Center at the Kiel Institute for the World Economy

 Since 2013: Professor of Economics at University of Applied Sciences Europe at Campus Berlin

 2010 – 2014: Researcher (since 2012 Deputy Head) at the Forecasting Center and Berlin Office of the Kiel Institute for the World Economy.

 2005 – 2010: Research Director of the Department of Macro Analysis and Forecasting at the German Institute of Economic Research (DIW Berlin)

 Since 2004: Partner and Chief Software Architect, infratelligence Kooths/Ringhut GbR

-2001 – 2005: Adjunct Assistant Professor for the Economics program at UE Iserlohn
+2001 – 2005: Adjunct Assistant Professor for the Economics programme at University of Applied Sciences Europe Iserlohn

 1998 – 2005: Research Assistant, University of Münster, since 2002 Managing Director of Muenster Institute for Computational Economics, visiting scholar and research visits in Paris (Paris II) and Pomona (Cal Poly)